klml/drfrederson/README.md

 * URL builing? root dir : absolute relative only one dir
 * first H1 as title
 * test if yml exists from func
-* webeditor
 * bloggish posttemplate (date, archivcat) for webedit
-  * create new page
-  * if not loadable
 * global filenamepath
 * pagedurable by directory
 * normalize page and blog